codeeno/dots-windows/README.md

 The layout can then be added to the language options in the Windows settings.

+## Fan control config

+This repository contains a config file for [Fan Control](https://getfancontrol.com/).
+The main reason for using it over setting up the fan curve in BIOS is to be able to use the `mix` function which Fan Control provides.
+This enables me to base the curve for my case fans to either the CPU or the GPU sensors, whichever is higher.

+To set up the profile, it's easiest to simply load the `config.json` inside the program using the path to this repo.
+That way, if the config is updated, we can directly do a commit to version the change.

 ## TODO
 * Make the scheduled task script not flash a command line window to the user when it runs.
 This can be done by wrapping it in a `cmd` call.
 See: https://stackoverflow.com/a/67300159
 * Make the scheduled task produce a log file.
 This has kind of worked before, also using `cmd`.
 See: https://superuser.com/a/1622540